Using with MS Visual Studio Code

 Known issues / features

 • The vscode configuration files are only updated when you manually run make ide-vscode.
-If you update change critical build variables or add/remove Components to your project, you may need to run it again to update them.
+If you change critical configuration variables or add/remove Components to your project, you may need to run it again to update them.

 • When running make ide-vscode, comments in the configuration files will be discarded.